-- Heat resistance - We tipped boiling water over the grass, and dropped a hot, disposable barbecue onto it to see if it would melt.
+- Heat resistance - We tip boiling water over the fake grass, and drop a hot, disposable barbecue onto it to see if it melts.

-- Installation - We rated the instructions, where provided, and how easy to was to install the grass on a flat area of ground.
+- Installation - We rate the instructions, where provided, and how easy it is to install the grass on a flat area of ground.

-- Appearance -We left the grass outside for six months, driving a wear machine over it to see how well the join held together and how well the grass stood up to heavy use.
+- Appearance -We leave the grass outside for six months, driving a wear machine over it to see how well the join holds together and how well the grass stands up to heavy use.

 - Cleaning - We let mud and leaves accumulate on the lawn before cleaning them off using a leaf blower and a hose.
-We even made up a mix of treacle, oats and soil to simulate dog poo, and left it to settle on the lawn over a weekend before cleaning it.
+We even make up a mix of treacle, oats and soil to simulate dog mess, and leave it to settle on the lawn over a weekend before cleaning it.